ExpediaGroup/lodging-connectivity-java-sdk/docs/exception-handling.md

 Since exceptions are unchecked, the caller decides which exceptions to handle.
 In principle, an `ExpediaGroupClientException` is assumed to be not retryable, and they should be typically fixed during development.
 An `ExpediaGroupServiceException`, on the other hand, might be recoverable, such as errors resulting from a service being temporarily unavailable.
 Error handling should therefore focus on the latter.

 ## GraphQL Errors Handling
-Conventionally, GraphQL APIs always returns `200` HTTP status and relies on `GraphQLErros` object to hold occurred errors.
+Conventionally, GraphQL APIs always return `200` HTTP status and rely on `GraphQLErros` response object to hold the occurred errors.
 However, The SDK handles these `GraphQLErrors` by throwing a new `ExpediaGroupServiceException` if the response has any errors.
+So, users are expected to properly catch and handle these errors.